mui/material-ui/docs/pages/blog/mui-x-v7.md

 :::warning
 The scrolling experience is far better, but the solution has a downside: **column headers can no longer be transparent** because content scrolls behind them.

-If you're using our theming system, the Data Grid will adapt to your application seamlessly.
+If you're using Material UI's theming system, the Data Grid will adapt to your application seamlessly.

-Without the theming system, you may need to manually set an appropriate background color to maintain your design.
+Without it, you may need to manually set an appropriate background color to maintain your design.
 :::

 ### Improved columns panel design